 1-9-1832 Strasbourg, FRA - 1-23-1883 Paris, FRABack to Artist IndexView Artists Paintings

 In 1853, Gustave Doré was asked to illustrate the works of Lord Byron.
-This commission was followed by additional work for British publishers, including a new illustrated English Bible.
+This commission was followed by more work for British publishers, including a new illustrated English Bible.

-In the 1860s he illustrated a French edition of Cervantes's Don Quixote, and his depictions of the knight and his squire, Sancho Panza, have become so famous that they have influenced subsequent readers, artists, and stage and film directors' ideas of the physical "look" of the two characters.
-Gustave Doré also illustrated an oversized edition of Edgar Allan Poe's "The Raven", an endeavor that earned him 30,000 francs in 1883.
+In the 1860s he illustrated a French edition of Cervantes's Don Quixote, and his depictions of the knight and his squire, Sancho Panza, have become so famous to the point that they have influenced later readers, artists, and stage and film directors ideas of the physical "look" of these two famous characters.
+Gustave Doré also illustrated an oversized edition of Edgar Allan Poe's "The Raven", an endeavor that earned him a huge sum of 30,000 Francs in 1883.

-Gustave Doré's illustrations for the English Bible (1866) were a great success, and in 1867 Doré had a major exhibition of his work in London.
-This exhibition led to the foundation of the Doré Gallery in Bond Street, London.
-Doré signed a five-year contract with the publishers Grant & Co that involved his staying in London for three months a year, and he received the vast sum of £10,000 a year for the project.
-Doré was mainly celebrated for his paintings in his day.
-His paintings remain world-renowned.
-He was also a printmaker, illustrator and sculptor.
+Gustave Doré's illustrations for the English Bible published in 1866 was a great success, and in 1867 Doré had a noteworthy show of his work in London.
+This exhibition led to the establishment of the Doré Gallery on Bond Street, London.
+Doré signed a five-year contract with the publishers Grant & Co that included him remaining in London for three months per year, and he received the vast sum of £10,000 (equal to US$1,000,000 today) a year for the venture.